zididadaday/test-project/README.md

 This will add a location to store your files named origin.

+`git add -A`

+This will add all new files you have added to your project.
+Without the `-A` option you can add specific files.

 `git commit -a`

 This will save all your changes.